Step-by-step tutorial for in-country reviewers

-Next, select a glossary package (to review the project's terminology) or a translation package (to review actual translations).
+Next, select the glossary package (to review the project's terminology) or a translation package (to review actual translations).

 Also, once the project is completed, the glossary is merged with the main terminology repository and used in future projects.

 To accept translation